Calculator in React

 Customizing The Calculator

-Now our structure is pretty good, and we have added almost everything but before going to next move, let’s add some colors and customize this calculator, so this can looks like calculator atleast.
-I won’t go deep in CSS because CSS is actually depended on you and this is not that much hard to put color or something.
-So if you want same CSS then use below CSS.
+Now our structure is pretty good, and we have added almost everything but before going to the next move, let’s add some colors and customize this calculator, so this can look like a calculator at least.
+I won’t go deep in CSS because CSS is actually dependent on you and this is not that hard to put color or something.
+So if you want the same CSS then use the below CSS.

 Index.css